#1 Ranked Children’s Hospital by U.S. News & World Report

 The Rett Syndrome Research Trust is a nonprofit organization intensively focused on the development of treatments and cures for Rett Syndrome and related MECP2 disorders.

 This Rett Syndrome Information Page from the National Institute of Neurological Disorder and Stroke has information about the disorder and its prognosis, treatment and research.

 Boston Children’s is part of the Autism Consortium, a group of researchers, clinicians and families dedicated to accelerating research and enhancing clinical care for autism and related disorders including Rett syndrome.

 This website on Autism, Asperger’s syndrome and related disorders provides fact sheets for everyone affected by these disorders, whether directly or indirectly.
 There is an emphasis on practical strategies.

-The Boston Children’s For Patients and Families website offers information on the wide array of support services available to families at Boston Children’s.
+The Boston Children’s Center for Patients and Families website offers information on the wide array of support services available to families at Boston Children’s.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”